Peacocks nearby: approximating sequences of measures: Notation and preliminaries

-\end{pro} The following proposition defines the infinity Wasserstein distance\footnote{The name ``\emph{infinite} Wasserstein distance'' is also in use, but ``\emph{infinity} Wasserstein distance'' seems to make more sense (cf.\ ``\emph{infinity} norm'').} $W^\infty$, and explains its connection to call functions.
-For various other probability metrics and their relations, see~\cite{GiSu02}.
+\end{pro} We now recall the definition of the infinity Wasserstein distance\footnote{The name ``\emph{infinite} Wasserstein distance'' is also in use, but ``\emph{infinity} Wasserstein distance'' seems to make more sense (cf.\ ``\emph{infinity} norm'').} $W^\infty$, and its connection to call functions. \begin{definition} The infinity Wasserstein distance is the mapping $W^\infty: \setM \times \setM \rightarrow [0,\infty]$ defined by

+where the infimum is taken over all probability spaces $(\Omega,\mathcal{F}, \pp)$ and random pairs $(X,Y)$ with marginals given by $\mu$ and $\nu$. \end{definition} For various other probability metrics and their relations, see~\cite{GiSu02,Ra91}.
 We will use the words ``metric'' and ``distance'' for mappings $\setM\times\setM \to [0,\infty]$ in a loose sense.
 Since all our results concern \emph{concrete} metrics, there is no need to give a general definition (as, e.g., Definition~1 in Zolotarev~\cite{Zo76}).
-For the sake of completeness, we include a proof that~$W^\infty$ satisfies the classical properties of a metric.
-Note also that allowing metrics to take the value~$\infty$, as we do, leaves much of the theory of metric spaces unchanged; see, e.g.,~\cite{BuBuIv01}. \begin{prop} The mapping $W^\infty: \setM \times \setM \rightarrow [0,\infty]$, defined by

-satisfies the metric axioms.
-The infimum is taken over all probability spaces $(\Omega,\mathcal{F}, \pp)$ and random pairs $(X,Y)$ with marginals given by $\mu$ and $\nu$.
-This metric has the following representation in terms of call functions, which is more useful for our purposes:
+The metric $W^\infty$ has the following representation in terms of call functions (see, e.g., \cite{Li02}, p.~127):